 Wagering and betting tax – frequently asked questions

-- Will the tax replace existing wagering taxes?
+- Did the tax replace existing wagering taxes?

-- Will the tax capture all types of gambling or just wagering and betting?
+- Does the tax capture all types of gambling or just wagering and betting?

-- Will the tax apply to wagering products in other states?
+- Does the tax apply to wagering products in other states?

-- How will this apply to overseas bookmakers?
+- How does this apply to overseas bookmakers?

 - Are Victorian bookmakers subject to the tax?